tomijerenko/tomijerenko/README.md

 ### [Tomi Jerenko][Tomi Jerenko] - Cyber Security Specialist
-Cyber Security Specialist in engineering, auditing and hardening of digital asset and DeFi platforms.
+As a Cyber Security Specialist, I specialize in engineering, auditing and hardening of Digital Asset and Decentralized Finance platforms and solutions.

 [Tomi Jerenko]: https://tomijerenko.com